 Here’s a list of pets that your children can have if they are younger than 12 years old:

 Fish are perfect for young kids; they don’t need taming or holding.
-Their food cost very little, while they need a bigger than a fishbowl aquarium, you can always repurpose this glass in the future.
+Their food costs very little and you can find some great nano aquariums online that don’t take up too much space or require a huge amount of upkeep.
 All your kid needs to do is to keep the aquarium clean, safe, and healthy for the fish.

 A fish is a great start to teach responsibility and make them understand what obligation is without putting too much stress both for your and your kids.